lairdrt/tm4c123G-keil/README.md

 4. Install by double clicking the downloaded file.
 5. Follow the installation instructions (accept the default installation directory).

-You should now have a desktop icon for the Keil uVision IDE, and the Keil Pack Insattler should launch.
+You should now have a desktop icon for the Keil uVision IDE, and the Keil Pack Installer should launch.

 ## Customize Keil Installation with the Pack Installer